×

 What is a typical expat home or apartment like in Trujillo?

 "A typical expat home or apartment in Trujillo, is often located in a secure, gated community.
 These homes are usually modern and spacious, with multiple bedrooms and bathrooms.
 They often feature open floor plans, with large living areas and fully equipped kitchens.
 Many homes also have private outdoor spaces, such as balconies or patios, and some even have private pools.
 The homes are often furnished, with comfortable, contemporary furniture.
 They are usually equipped with modern amenities, such as air conditioning, high-speed internet, and cable TV.
 Some homes may also have a maid's quarters or a guest house.
 The communities where these homes are located often have shared amenities, such as a community pool, fitness center, or playground.
-Despite being modern and comfortable, these homes often incorporate local architectural styles and materials, giving them a unique, local charm," replied a member in Trujillo.
+Despite being modern and comfortable, these homes often incorporate local architectural styles and materials, giving them a unique, local charm," said one expat who made the move to Trujillo.

 What is the average cost of housing in Trujillo?